Chloe Molloy

 Chloe Molloy (born 6 December 1998) is an Australian rules footballer playing for the Sydney Swans in the AFL Women's (AFLW).
-She previously played for the Collingwood Football Club from 2018 to season 7.
+She previously played for the Collingwood Football Club from 2018 to 2022(S7).
 Molloy is a three-time AFL Women's All-Australian, and won the AFL Women's Rising Star and Collingwood best and fairest awards in 2018.
-She also led Collingwood's goalkicking in 2021 and season 6, and Sydney's goalkicking in 2023.
-Molloy has served as Sydney co-captain since the 2023 season.
+She also led Collingwood's goalkicking in 2021 and 2022(S6), and Sydney's goalkicking in 2023.
+Molloy has served as Sydney co-captain since the 2023 season but has stepped down from the captaincy for the 2026 season.